 Sustana Fiber’s role in limiting water impact

 Responsible and sustainable water usage is a major part of Sustana Fiber’s operational vision.
-We’ve worked hard to implement clean and environmentally sound technologies to minimize water usage in the manufacturing of recycled fiber and in fact, our facilities have low water usage, which we are committed to maintaining year over year.
+We’ve worked hard to implement clean and environmentally sound technologies to minimize water usage in the manufacturing of sustainable recycled fiber and in fact, our facilities have low water usage, which we are committed to maintaining year over year.

 Here are some tangible ways we’re making a difference:

-- Sustana Fiber’s 100% recycled EnviroLife® fiber is compliant with FDA standards for food-grade packaging, made from 100 percent recovered paper materials, and is a responsible choice for packaging suppliers because it uses nine times less water than non-recycled fiber to produce.
+- Sustana Fiber’s 100% recycled EnviroLife® sustainable fiber is compliant with FDA standards for food-grade packaging, made from 100 percent recovered paper materials, and is a responsible choice for packaging suppliers because it uses nine times less water than non-recycled fiber to produce.

 - We keep water use top of mind and ensure that the wastewater treated, and by-products recycled in manufacturing, go into producing new products.